eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Form and validate data-driven hypotheses for accelerating customer retention and revenue, working closely with engineering, design, marketing, and analytics
 + ***Own and optimize P&L and adoption KPIs for the business.***
 + skill set:
+	- Gather business requirements and create technical requirements for statistical analytics solutions.
+	- Create data processing systems for production purposes.
+	- Using established Nielsen development, testing and deployment practices, draft design documents that are presented to internal and external stakeholders.
+	- Present material to internal department stakeholders.
+	- Partner with the Software Engineering department to build best-of-class Cloud-based analytical solutions based on the Agile solutions development methodology.
+	- Implement statistical and econometric models.
+	- Analyze (i.e., to determine the quality of) econometric models, and implement and analyze supervised and unsupervised learning approaches.
+	- Write modules for Nielsen analytics platform.
+	- Prototype and design analytic methods.
+	- Extract, and conduct quality assurance for, market research/marketing, economic and company data from different external and internal platforms.
+	- Conduct research to identify new quality assurance measures.
+	- Train and mentor (without supervisory authority) 1-2 Data Scientists.
+	- Involves domestic travel, 1-2 times per year, for up to 2-3 days per trip.
+	- Tools used include: SQL, Python, Pandas, Scikit Learn, R, Spark MLib and Scala.
+	- Master's degree in statistics, mathematics, economics, or a related hard science, social science or engineering field with a quantitative focus, such as computer science or engineering, physics, chemistry or sociology (foreign equivalent degree acceptable) plus 3 years of experience in conducting data modeling and statistical analysis using large and complex (at least 10 GB) datasets (would also accept a Ph.D. in such a field plus 1 year of experience).
+	- 3 years of experience (or 1 year of experience after a Ph.D.) in/with:
+		* gathering data requirements for statistical, econometric and/or predictive analytics research that drives market research/marketing analytics product innovation and implementation
+		* handling large volumes (at least 10 GB) of structured and unstructured data
+		* Python and its libraries (such as Pandas, Numypy and/or SciKit Learn), SQL, Spark, and R, all via a Cloud-based platform (such as AWS and/or Azure)
+		* 1 year of experience in/with: building efficient data processing pipelines for analytical systems; and Airflow
+		* Must be willing to travel domestically, 1-2 times per year, for 2-3 days per trip.
++ skill set:
+	- Field tools like TargetSMART, NGP VAN, and EveryAction
+	- Digital tools like ThruText, ThruTalk, ActionKit, and Google / Facebook ads
+	- Data warehousing tools like Civis Platform
+	- Dashboard tools like Periscope and Tableau
+	- Familiarity with NGP-VAN required; Catalist and Targetsmart helpful, but not required
++ skill set:
 	- Minimum of 3 years' delivery experience in advanced modeling environment: strong understanding of statistical concepts and predictive modeling. (e.g., AI neural networks, multi-scalar dimensional models, logistic regression techniques, machine-based learning, big data platforms, SQL, etc.).
 	- Minimum 3 years' experience with predictive analytics tools, including at least two of the following: R, SAS, Alteryx, Python, Spark, and Tableau.
 	- Experience in the following areas: Applied Statistics/Econometrics, Statistical Programming, Database Management & Operations, Digital, Comparative Effectiveness Research.
 	- Possess a blend of marketing acumen, consulting expertise and analytical capabilities that can create value and insights for our clients.
 + You're familiar with business intelligence reporting platforms like OBIEE, Tableau, MicroStrategy, and Business Objects
++ skill set:
+	- Work with large, complex data sets.
+Solve difficult, non-routine analysis problems, applying advanced analytical methods as needed.
+Conduct analysis that includes data gathering and requirements specification, processing, analysis, ongoing deliverables, and presentations.
+	- Build and prototype analysis pipelines iteratively to provide insights at scale.
+	- Develop comprehensive knowledge of TikTok data structures and metrics, advocating for changes where needed for product development.
+	- Interact cross-functionally, making business recommendations (e.g., cost-benefit, forecasting, experiment analysis) with effective presentations of findings at multiple levels of stakeholders through visual displays of quantitative information.
+	- Research and develop analysis, forecasting, and optimization methods to improve the quality of TikTok ads products.
+	- Master's degree in a quantitative discipline (e.g., Statistics, Operations Research, 2.
+Economics, Computer Science, Mathematics, Physics) or equivalent practical experience.
+	- 3+ years of relevant work experience, including expertise with statistical data analysis such as linear models, multivariate analysis, stochastic models, sampling methods.
+	- Experience with statistical software (e.g. R, Python, MATLAB) and database languages (e.g. SQL)
+	- Demonstrated leadership and self-direction.
+Willingness to both teach others and learn new techniques.
+	- Demonstrated skills in selecting the right statistical tools given a data analysis problem.
+Effective written and verbal communication skills.
 + skill set:
 	- 2+ years SQL working experience (Redshift/PostgreSQL/MySQL)
 	- Experience with BI & reporting dashboards (Periscope, Tableau, etc)